StijndeK/N.A.D.ProcederalAudioSystem/README.md

 # N.A.D.
 Procedural Audio System
-PAS is a prototype framework/tool designed to improve procedural music systems prototyping and implementing.
+PAS is a prototype for a framework/tool designed to improve procedural music systems prototyping and implementing.
 Even though procedural sound design has become somewhat standard in gameaudio, I find procedural music is still relatively underrepresented.
 It can be difficult to prototype, test and implement.
 PAS allows for quick testing and implementing procedural audio, using a sample-based sequencer.

 PAS is made as a general framework/tool, but is also used for and tested on 'Procedural Imagination'.
 A procedurally generated game world that dynamically responds to the player's actions.
 Currently being developed by [Josien Vos](http://josienvos.nl/).
 ![08 concept art 1](https://user-images.githubusercontent.com/31696336/80291854-857ec580-8751-11ea-884a-7a34bae40979.png)